nabeliwo/redux-saga-boilerplate/README.md

-# the boilerplate using the redux-saga.
+# the boilerplate using the redux-saga

 It is the boilerplate of single page application using the redux-saga.
 It doesn't support server-side rendering.